nomaanhusain/aws-task-manager/README.md

 - PostConfirmation Lambda stores new users into DB for tasks to be assignable to them

-### 🪜Future Enhancements
+## 🪜Future Enhancements

 - Creation of user groups

-- Add due dates, labels, and priorities
+- Add due dates, and priorities

 - Allow task commenting and descriptions